dsggregory/esptrans/README.md

 # Spanish Translation using free API
 This is an app to translate to/from english->spanish using the free [Argos Translate python package](https://github.com/argosopentech/argos-translate/tree/master) and to store favorite translations into a local sqlite3 database.
 Everything is hosted locally.

+The web server is built using TailwindCSS and HTMX.

 ## Caveat
 There are MUCH better translation solutions online.
 I highly recommend [DeepL](https://www.deepl.com/en/translator).
 It has many free features, but you need to pay to store favorite lists.
 If you are looking for a single tool to translate, speak, integrate with your OS, et al., then DeepL is for you.